dsccommunity/ActiveDirectoryDsc/DSCResources/MSFT_xADComputer/README.md

 # Description

 The xADComputer DSC resource will manage computer accounts within Active Directory.
+This resource can be used to provision a computer account before the computer is added to the domain.
+These pre-created computer objects can be used with offline domain join, unsecure domain Join and RODC domain join scenarios.

 >**Note:** An Offline Domain Join (ODJ) request file will only be created
 >when a computer account is first created in the domain.
 Setting an Offline